chrisliew/rick-and-morty-quotes/README.md

 Rick And Morty Quotes
 =====================

 Quote Generator for the Adult Swim cartoon Rick and Morty.
 Single Page Application built with React.
+Hosted on https://rmortyquote.herokuapp.com/

 ## Screenshot